Redshift space three-point correlation function of IGM at $z<0.48$: Data Sample

 We use a deep and wide galaxy redshift survey along 47 of HST-COS sightlines presented by \citet{keeney2018} to probe the connection between \lya\ clustering and galaxy distributions.
 We supplemented these data with the galaxies detected within 20' to the quasar sightline from SDSS and \citet{prochaska2011}.
-34 sighlines in \citet{danforth2016} have galaxy information in \citet{keeney2018}.
-5 of these sightlines are also covered by \citet{prochaska2011}.
+34 sightlines in \citet{danforth2016} have galaxy information in \citet{keeney2018}.
+Five of these sightlines were also covered by \citet{prochaska2011}.
 We use the galaxy distribution around 8 other sightlines from \citet{prochaska2011}.
-Thus we have galaxy information around 42 sightlines in the sample of \citet{danforth2016}.
-In total we have 6174 galaxies close to these sightlines.
-We use these data to find the properties of the nearest galaxies to the isolated absorbers and the absorbers showing strong two- and three-point redshift space (or velocity) correlation at $z\le 0.2$.
-At $z\sim0.1$ an angular scale of 20' corresponds to a projected length scale of $\sim$2.3 pMpc.
-The galaxy distribution is known to complete for $\sim0.1L*$ for $z<0.1$.
+Thus we have galaxy information around 41 sightlines in the sample of \citet{danforth2016}.
+In total we have 6174 galaxies close to these sightlines. { In the bottom panel of of Fig.~\ref{Redshift_distribution}, the redshift and impact parameter distribution of these galaxies is shown.
+Vertical dotted line marks $z=0.2$.
+We also show the impact parameter corresponding to 20'.} We use these data to find the properties of the nearest galaxies to the isolated absorbers and the absorbers showing strong two- and three-point redshift space (or velocity) correlation at $z\le 0.2$.
+At $z\sim0.1$ an angular scale of 20' corresponds to a projected length scale of $\sim$2.3 pMpc. {Apart from few cases the galaxy distribution from \citet{keeney2018} is known to be complete for $\sim0.1L*$ at $z<0.1$ and $L_*$ at z$\simeq$0.25.
+The data from \citet{prochaska2011} also reach similar depth by over half the angular scale (i.e up to 10' from the quasar sightline)}.